Create and configure a package

 |---|---|

-| Buffer time before | Padding added before each reservation — for setup, cleaning, or staff transition between groups. |
+| Buffer time before reservation | Padding added before each reservation — for setup, cleaning, or staff transition between groups. |

-| Buffer time after | Padding added after each reservation, same purpose. |
+| Buffer time after reservation | Padding added after each reservation, for the same purpose. |

-| Advance booking window | How far ahead guests can book.
+| How far in advance can guests book? | The furthest ahead a guest can book.
 Anything outside the window is unbookable. |

 Schedule

-The Schedule card at the top of the page sets the package's hours of operation and the price for each time block.
+The Schedules card at the top of the page sets the package's hours of operation and the price for each time block.
 Click Add Schedule to create one — most packages only need a single schedule covering all operating hours.

 Assign Resource Category